TreeBASE/treebase/README.md

 The following are subprojects that jointly comprise the TreeBASE v.2 database bindings, web application, and browser widgets (tree viewer and news feed).

-- [treebase-core](treebase-core) - Java 1.5 API to access the underlying data model, i.e. a relational database based on PostgreSQL
+- [treebase-core](treebase-core) - Java 1.5 API to access the underlying relational database based on PostgreSQL
 - [treebase-phylowidget](treebase-phylowidget) - Java 1.5 browser applet for tree viewing and editing
 - [treebase-web](treebase-web) - Java 1.5 MVC web application that is the TreeBASE (v.2) GUI
 - [treebase_feed](treebase_feed) - PHP feed with newest studies, to embed in the GUI